 We all know the saying: one’s mans trash is another man’s treasure.
 Embarrassing as it was in my younger years, my father was a collector and seller of other people’s trash and today makes a living from it.
 He calls it curbside shopping.
 It might be in the genes, because I too have a penchant for finding discarded treasures and good homes for my unwanted things.
+He also taught me how to make a chicken coop and raise chickens.

 Besides all that good recyclable stuff like clothing and furniture, there is a whole spectrum of trash that one needs to account when focused on living an environmentally-friendly lifestyle.